 I write at the intersection of personal adventure and larger environmental issues with the hope to both inform and inspire others to engage and explore wild places.

 I completed a Certificate in Environmental Education from the state of North Carolina complementing my M.S. in Educational Leadership from Miami University (OH).
 I remain a happily underemployed Kenyon College English major who just admires a well constructed sentence.

 I enjoy all forms of paddling, hiking, biking and many other outdoor activities, but am happiest when in whitewater.

-My love of travel and passion for volunteering has lead me to nearly every continent on earth, but I still haven’t scratched the surface.
-The more I learn, the more I realize what I don’t know, and my curiosity drives me to explore new places and experiences.
+My love of travel and passion for volunteering led me to nearly every continent, but I still haven’t scratched the surface.
+The more I learn, the more I realize what I don’t know, that curiosity drives me to explore new places and experiences.

-As a photographer, my desire to capture unique images of our natural world stems from my experience as an educator.
-Everything I want to share has an educational component embedded within – it is both who I am and how I see the world.
+As a photographer, I desire to capture unique images of our natural world.
+Everything I share has an educational component embedded within – it is both who I am and how I see the world.
 Teaching photography to children is pure joy.

 Combined with an M.S. in

 Educational Leadership from Miami University (OH), I have over 20 years

 of experience working as a social and environmental justice educator.
 I also completed a Certificate in Environmental Education from